fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 63: سُورَةُ المُنَافِقُونَ (Al-Munaafiqoon) - 1**
+**Surah 22: سُورَةُ الحَجِّ (Al-Hajj) - 6**

-WHEN THE HYPOCRITES come unto thee, they say, "We bear witness that thou art indeed God's Apostle!"
-But God knows that thou art truly His Apostle; and He bears witness that the hypocrites are indeed false [in their declaration of faith].
+All this [happens] because God alone is the Ultimate Truth, and because He alone brings the dead to life, and because He has the power to will anything.
  <!--END_SECTION:quran-->